chris-mignon/BMI-Tracker-/Practices.md

 NB: becasue of locations the location was not able to be displayed ie we are in china and google maps dont work

-## Class Practice No.5 User Interaction
+## Class Practice No.5 User Interaction clicable Images
 in this class practice we learned to create apps that incluced clicable images

 the app name is Droid Cafe